swift-server/sswg/proposals/NNNN-vapor.md

 ## Proposed solution

-We propose that the existing MultipartKit implementation be promoted to an officially supported package as is.
+We propose that the existing Vapor library be promoted to an officially supported package as is.

 ## Detailed design